Cumulo-pro/cumulo-monad-infra/docs/01-full-node-setup.md

-# Monad - Validator Node Setup
+# Monad - Full Node Setup

-> Documentation of the initial infrastructure setup for a Monad testnet validator node.
+> Documentation of the initial infrastructure setup for a Monad full node.

 ---